bitcraze/bitcraze-website/src/documentation/tutorials/getting-started-with-crazyradio-2-0.md

 To flash new firmware to the {% poplink crazyradio-2-0 %}, it must first be set to the bootloader mode.
 {% endsi_intro %}

-{% si_step hold button %}
+{% si_step Hold button %}
 Press and hold the button.
+{% img The Button on the Crazyradio; medium; /images/getting-started/crazyradio-button.png %}
 {% endsi_step %}

-{% si_step insert into USB port %}
+{% si_step Insert into USB port %}
 Insert the USB dongle into a USB port while holding the button.
 {% endsi_step %}

-{% si_step red led %}
+{% si_step Red LED %}
-Verify that the LED is pulsating with a red light, this indicates that the {% poplink crazyradio-2-0 %} is in bootloader mode.
+Verify that the LED is pulsing with a red light.
+This indicates that the {% poplink crazyradio-2-0 %} is in bootloader mode.
+{% tutorialVideo /videos/plug_radio.mp4 %}
 {% endsi_step %}